TheCooperMan/ElFadliIsmail/README.md

 ## Languages used ?

-for the moment I'm using HTML and CSS.
+for the moment I'm using HTML, CSS and Python (using Flask, a  web framework based on Python).

 ## IDE used ?
-Visual Studio Code
+Visual Studio Code.

 ## what's inside my website ?